Dartmouth Cancer Center

-Dartmouth Cancer Center (DCC) is a comprehensive cancer center as designated by the National Cancer Institute, with administrative offices located within the Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
+Dartmouth Cancer Center (DCC) is a comprehensive cancer research center as designated by the National Cancer Institute.
+It is located at Dartmouth College and the Geisel School of Medicine in Hanover, New Hampshire.
+Its administrative offices are located within the Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.

-DCC combines advanced cancer research at Dartmouth College and the Geisel School of Medicine in Hanover, New Hampshire, with patient-centered cancer care provided at Dartmouth-Hitchcock Medical Center, Dartmouth-Hitchcock regional locations in Manchester and Keene, New Hampshire, and St. Johnsbury, Vermont, and 11 partner hospitals throughout New Hampshire and Vermont.
+Patient-centered cancer care is provided at Dartmouth-Hitchcock Medical Center.
+Dartmouth-Hitchcock regional locations are in Manchester, Keene, St. Johnsbury, and 11 partner hospitals throughout New Hampshire and Vermont.

 History

 Dartmouth Cancer Center (DCC) was founded in 1972 as the Norris Cotton Cancer Center.
 It was designated as a Clinical Cancer Center by the National Cancer Institute in 1978 and as a Comprehensive Cancer Center in 1980.
 As of 2021, DCC was one of 51 NCI-Designated Comprehensive Cancer Centers in the United States, and one of three in New England.

 DCC was originally named after Norris Cotton, who served New Hampshire in the U.S. House of Representatives from 1947 to 1954 and in the U.S. Senate from 1954 to 1975 and secured federal funding through the National Cancer Act of 1971, which led to the Cancer Center's establishment.
 Norris Cotton Cancer Center was renamed Dartmouth Cancer Center in 2022 after a multi-million dollar rebranding effort by its parent institution, Dartmouth-Hitchcock Health, which itself was renamed "Dartmouth Health."